0abc/0abc-a22/README.md

   * infantry swordsmen have +10% melee attack damage;
   * stone throwers have +20% crush damage, but also cost +50.0 stone.
 * Seleucids:
-  * centres have −30% resource costs.
+  * centres have −30% resource costs (former team bonus).
 * Spartans:
   * no longer have a −10% maximum population penalty;
   * melee and ranged cavalry have a −10% attack damage penalty;